 Click for more about higher education funding.

-For BA (Hons) you will need 160 UCAS points from one or more of the following:
+For Bsc (Hons) you will need 160 UCAS points from one or more of the following:

 - at least two A-levels